Article I – Name

 Article III – Representation

-The Committee shall consist of elected members representing the Division of Finance and Administration.
+The Committee shall consist of elected members representing the Division of Finance and Operations.
 The Committee will consist of representation from each of the following areas:

 |Group #||Department(s)||# of Reps.|